adamxmiranda/NGS_WorkshopTutorial/ATAC-seq/README.md

 ### Gene Calling

 For nearest neighbor gene annotation, GREAT (http://great.stanford.edu/public/html/) is a good tool.
 The input for this tool is a bed file.
 The output is genes near to the given peaks.
-This list of genes can be used for gene ontology to get an idea of what gene pathways may be affected or regulated by the accessible chromatin.
+There is an R package version of this tool, rGREAT (https://github.com/jokergoo/rGREAT).
+Results do differ between the web app and the R package.
+This list of genes can be used for your choice of gene ontology to get an idea of what gene pathways may be affected or regulated by the accessible chromatin.

 ## Plotting